[Tutorial] How to Delete Temporary Files on Mac

-Temporary files are eating up your precious storage space?
-Read on to learn how to get rid of them from your Mac.
+Are temporary files consuming your valuable storage space?
+Read on to discover how to effectively delete them from your Mac.

-Did you know that temporary files are constantly created on your Mac?
+Temporary files that are constantly created on your Mac can consume valuable storage space.
 While some of them are automatically cleared, most are still stored on your drive, eating up your precious storage space.

 What Are Temporary Files?